The CAA does not issue licences.

 • Emergency procedures

 As part of the course, we will provide you with a quick and easy Operations Manual template.
-During the fourth day of the Ground School, we will go over a few key sections and make sure the requirements are clearly explained.
-This is only relevant if you want to apply for a PfCO after completion of the course.
+Day 5 of the Ground School, we will go over a few key sections and make sure the requirements are clearly explained.
+This is only relevant if you want to apply for a GVC after completion of the course.

 Our instructors are all qualified in their specialised field; they have a wealth of knowledge gained through working in hostile and challenging environments within the military, law enforcement and the private security industry.